From axion quality and naturalness problems to a high-quality $\mathbb{Z}_{N}$ QCD relaxion: High-quality QCD relaxion

-Owing to the narrowness of our parameter space, this estimate roughly holds across the full range of model parameters.

-\subsection{Quality of the $\mathbb{Z}_{4\Ncal}$ QCD relaxion}
+\subsection{Quality of the $\mathbb{Z}_{N}$ QCD relaxion}

 As before, we combine the low-energy axion potential with that induced by Planck-suppressed operators in Eq.~\eqref{eq:PQB2} to see whether the latter will spoil the solution to the strong CP problem.
-The combined potential is
+The combined potential at leading order is

 The first derivative is

 which implies the constraint